MARS: Masked Automatic Ranks Selection in Tensor Decompositions: MARS

 \subsection{The proposed method}

 Consider a predictive tensorized model, which defines a distribution over output $y$ conditioned on input $x$, with cores $\bm{G}$: $p\left(y \mid x, \bm{G}\right)$.
-We assume that shapes of cores (i.e., ranks $\bm{r}$) are fixed in advance.
-Our goal is to shrink them optimally: remove redundant ranks without significant accuracy drop in order to achieve maximum compression and speed-up.
+We assume that the initial shapes of the cores (i.e., ranks $\bm{r}$) are fixed in advance.
+Our goal is to shrink them optimally: remove redundant ranks without significant accuracy drop to achieve maximum compression and speed-up.

-MARS suggests obtaining such reduced structures via multiplying slices of cores by binary masking vectors, mostly consisting of zeros.
-Zeroed slices will not be involved in the further model workflow because operations of a tensorized model are defined by the full parameter tensor and zero elements of cores do not contribute in contractions which construct the full tensor.
+MARS suggests obtaining such reduced structures via multiplying slices of the cores by binary masking vectors, mostly consisting of zeros.
+Zeroed slices are not be involved in tensors contractions and, therefore, the whole model workflow.
 Hence, such slices can be freely removed from the cores.
-In this way, non-zero masks elements would ``select'' only slices required for model performance, automatically determining optimal cores shapes.
-Figure~\ref{fig:mars_concept} illustrates the concept.
+In this way, non-zero masks elements would ``select'' only slices required for the effectual model performance, automatically determining the optimal cores shapes. \Cref{fig:mars_concept} illustrates the concept.